-Innisfallen Island is near the northern end of Lough Leane and about 1.5km from the shore off Ross Castle, in Killarney in County Kerry.
+Spanning a mere 21 acres, Innisfallen Island is near the northern end of Lough Leane and about 1.5km from the shore off Ross Castle, in Killarney, County Kerry.

-A monastery was founded on Innisfallen in the 7th century and it became a seat of learning and it said that King Brian Boru studied there.
-On the island are the remains of the extensive 12 th century Augustinian priory and a small 11 th -12 th century Romanesque church.
+A monastery was founded on Innisfallen in the 7th century and it became a seat of learning.
+It is said that King Brian Boru studied there.
+On the island are the remains of the extensive 12th century Augustinian priory and a small 11th -12th century Romanesque church.

-The Annals of Innisfallen, a chronicle of world and Irish history in Irish and Latin (now in the Bodleian Library, Oxford), were compiled here at intervals to 1320 by a succession of 39 monastic scribes.
+The Annals of Innisfallen, a chronicle of world and Irish history in Irish and Latin (now in the Bodleian Library, Oxford), were compiled here by a succession of 39 monastic scribes.

-Boat trips to the island operate from the Ross Castle area from Ross and Reen piers.
+Boat trips to the island operate from Reen pier, close to Ross Castle.